 The acronym, REU, stands for Research Experiences for Undergraduates, a program funded by the National Science Foundation to encourage budding mathematicians and to provide opportunities for summer enrichment.
-There are about 30 different sites, i.e., colleges or universities, which run these programs.
+There are about 30 different sites—i.e., colleges or universities—that run these programs.

 How does it work?

 A typical REU program runs for 6-8 weeks during the summer, selects applicants competitively, and offers a student stipend of $2000-$3500 (to compensate for not having a summer job) as well as housing on the campus.
 Students usually work together on a project under the guidance of a faculty member.
 Each site has its own set of topics, some suitable for students who have completed the calculus sequence and perhaps one or two more courses and others suitable for students who have completed several higher-level mathematics courses.
 The National Science Foundation website contains information for students searching for an REU opportunity.

 Besides the stipend (always nice), it’s a chance to see what professional mathematicians really do (yes, we really do more than teach calculus, etc.), to build a resume for graduate school (gives you an edge in admissions) or employment (employers LOVE group work), to present your work at a professional meeting, and to have fun with some other undergraduates who like mathematics.
 Typically there are numerous social events held in conjunction with the program.